eskabetxe/docker-kudu-deb/README.md

 # docker-kudu-deb
-docker to create a deb file for kudu
+docker to create a deb file for [Apache Kudu](https://kudu.apache.org)